20 Best Places to Visit in Manali:

-The Beas Kund is surrounded by lush green beauty that will take your breath away.
+The Beas Kund is surrounded by lush green beauty of India that will take your breath away.
 You can also go for a trek around this area to enjoy its mesmerizing effect.
 You can visit this place with your family or friends and bask in the beauty of this stunning landscape.

 13. Malana Village

 Malana is a very ancient village in the state of Himachal Pradesh in India.
 This tiny and solitary village is surrounded by shimmering and lush green snow-capped mountains that are symbolic of the Parvati Valley.
 This village seems like something straight out of a fairy tale and is packed with beautiful architecture and friendly people.
 When in Manali, you must definitely visit this village.

 Hampta Pass is a beautiful place in Manali that will take your breath away.
 You can go on a trek to this area to enjoy its magnificent beauty.
 You can check out the Lahaul valley from here which is known for its bewitching beauty.
 The place is calm and serene and totally amidst nature.

 It is at the height of 4270 meters and takes a total of four days if you want to do the full trek.
 It is totally recommended because you get a panoramic view of the valleys around which is not possible without going through this arduous trek.
 When you finally reach the destination, you will be mesmerized by the beauty, and you would know that the 4-day long trek is totally worth the effort.